Zeta Psi: Grand Chapter

-Greek-letter officers

 Grand Chapter has the same number and function of Greek-letter officers however, the name has an additional "alpha" to denote it as different.
 At one point in time, there were several appointed officers each designated Chi Phi Alpha (ΧΦΑ) of a particular area (e.g. Canada, or the Northwest United States) which served as geographical representatives to the Grand Chapter.